SAP-samples/teched2022-XP281/exercises/1/README.md

 - Create an Service Account for the Automaiton Pilot  and give the needed permissions as per the screenshot.
 NOTE: Authentication Type is to be set to `Basic`.
 <br>![](/exercises/1/images/01_05_1.png)

-- Keep the credentials of yoir Service Account as it won't be available later but it will be required when creating input data within the SAP Automation Pilot.
+- Keep the credentials of your Service Account as it won't be available later but it will be required when creating input data within the SAP Automation Pilot.
 <br>![](/exercises/1/images/01_05_2.png)

 - Create an input `AutoPiSecret` within the Inputs section in Automation Pilot where we will add the Automaution Pilot password that we just have created and stored from the previous step.